Eurogroup to approve Spanish banking sector bailout Friday

 But a second, more detailed audit, as well as new stress tests, will help determine precisely how much each bank needs and in which form - loans or cash.

-Spain’s three biggest banks - Banco Santander (SAN.MC), BBVA (BBVA.MC) and Caixabank (CABK.MC) - would not need extra capital even in a stressed scenario, the independent audit said.
+Spain’s three biggest banks - Banco Santander, BBVA and Caixabank - would not need extra capital even in a stressed scenario, the independent audit said.

-It also said immediate problems were limited to four banks: Bankia (BKIA.MC), and CatalunyaCaixa, NovaGalicia and Banco de Valencia, the last three of which have been nationalized.
+It also said immediate problems were limited to four banks: Bankia, and CatalunyaCaixa, NovaGalicia and Banco de Valencia, the last three of which have been nationalised.

-That leaves seven banking groups in the spotlight: Sabadell (SABE.MC), Popular POP.MC, Ibercaja-Caja3-Liberbank, Unicaja-CEISS, Kutxabank, Banco Mare Nostrum and Bankinter (BKT.MC).
+That leaves seven banking groups in the spotlight: Sabadell , Popular, Ibercaja-Caja3-Liberbank, Unicaja-CEISS, Kutxabank, Banco Mare Nostrum and Bankinter .

 The money for the capital will be provided by the euro zone’s temporary rescue fund, the European Financial Stability Facility (EFSF), a 440 billion euro fund set up in 2010 that has about 250 billion euros left, not counting the money for Spain.